 After Intermodal files an answer to the complaint, a hearing will be held before an administrative law judge, who will decide if Intermodal violated the law.
 The ALJ’s decision will be subject to appeal to the NLRB in Washington, and the NLRB’s decision is then subject to review by a federal court of appeals.

 Statements and threats of the nature alleged in the complaint can sometimes be unfair labor practices even if they are made to non-employees.
 But, if there are no employee-drivers – that is, if all of the drivers are valid independent contractors under the NLRA – then there might not be any violation of the law.
 Thus, the threshold question to be decided is whether the truckers are independent contractors under current NLRB decisions on the subject.
 Some of the NLRB’s decisions in this area of the law, however, have not been enforced by the courts.

 Regardless of the eventual result in the Intermodal case, businesses that utilize independent contractors would be wise to focus on enhancing their compliance with applicable IC laws instead of concerning themselves about an agency that may be expanding its notion of what constitutes an unfair labor practice in the area of IC misclassification.
 The Regional Director’s allegations in the Intermodal complaint would have little or no impact on a company that properly classifies its workers under NLRB law.

-Businesses interested in enhancing their compliance with IC laws can do so in a variety of ways, as detailed in our White Paper on minimizing IC misclassification risks, including the use of IC Diagnostics,™ which assesses IC compliance under applicable law, restructures and re-documents the IC relationship in a more compliant manner, and then implements the IC relationship in a customized and sustainable fashion.
+Businesses interested in enhancing their compliance with IC laws can do so in a variety of ways, as detailed in my White Paper on minimizing IC misclassification risks, including the use of a process such as IC Diagnostics,™ which assesses IC compliance under applicable law, restructures and re-documents the IC relationship in a more compliant manner, and then implements the IC relationship in a customized and sustainable fashion.

 Written by Richard Reibstein.